vcuauhtemoc/NOAA-HUD/README.md

     humidity_data: list containing humidity forecast data

-    humidity_datapoint: tuple list (timestamp, humidity) with concatenated historical weather and forecast weather.
+    datapoint_tuples: tuple list (timestamp, humidity) with concatenated historical weather and forecast weather.
 Passed to humidity_df to be a plot-able dataframe.

     humidity_df: The dataframe used in graphing. contains humidity_datapoint for data.